 “The Forgotten Times” is a brand new Australian digital-only history (and genealogy) magazine.
 Produced by a team of journalists dedicated to quality writing with a love of history and a combined experience of 70 years, ‘The Forgotten Times” is already attracting expert writers from the industry keen to contribute.

-October has passed and once again I have found a whole bunch of Inspiring Genealogy Blogs posts that I’d like to share with you.
-I don’t know about you, but I definitely find that reading blog posts helps me keep up with the latest news, products and what’s happening in general in the world of genealogy …
+November flew by, and we’re racing towards the end of the year.
+And somehow in amongst the busyness I found time to read some blogs – some that I call ‘Inspiring Genealogy Blogs’ that I’d like to share with you.
+I find that reading blog posts helps me keep up with the latest news, products and generally what’s happening in general in the world of genealogy …

 The Australian NSW Registry of Births Deaths & Marriages Family History App is the cornerstone of building your New South Wales family tree.
 Find out more about your ancestors.
 Where they were born, where they got married, where and when they died.
 Are there any secrets in your family for you to uncover?
 Don’t leave any relatives unfound.